katieshaffer/katieshaffer.github.io/README.md

 ### Current Role

-I am currently a Senior Data Analyst at Scan.com, a platform that makes medical imaging easier for patients.
+I am a Senior Data Analyst at Scan.com.
 As the company's first full-time Data employee, my focus is on:
 * Establishing data processes and tools
 * Overseeing and maintaining the end-to-end data pipeline using Fivetran, dbt, Tableau, and other tools
 * Collaborating with stakeholders to establish outcome-based metrics supporting company objectives